Core Concepts

 deg2rad(32). - Point – created with helpers such as

-mp(P1),gp(G1), orfred(...).
-These mark locations in space. - Edge – less common but handy for advanced macros, created with
+mp(P1),gp(G1),pt(0, 0, 1), orfred(...).
+These mark locations in space, whether pulled from existing facets or stated outright. - Edge – less common but handy for advanced macros, created with

 edge(tier:index, tier:index).